-- 79. The statements in the PPM concerning the payment of distributions were false, misleading, and untrue.
-In reality, no "profits" were earned, nor distributed.
-Distributions were instead paid out of other investors' capital-a critical fact that was not disclosed to investors. - 80.
-Plaintiff Amit Fatnani received Ikkurty's solicitations and offering materials and was convinced to invest in early 2021. - 81.
-On or around March 1, 2021, Plaintiff invested \$100,000 through a Subscription Agreement in Rose City Income Fund II, which has a principal place of business in Portland, Oregon. - 82.
-The Rose City Income Fund II Subscription Agreement provided that the investment was not complete until the prospective investor completed certain steps, including issuing payment to Rose City by wiring money to Rose City's account at KeyBank and sending executed Subscription Agreements, Limited Partnership Agreements and a W-9 to InterTrust. - 83.
-Consistent therewith, Plaintiff wired the funds to Rose City's account with KeyBank, x2139, and sent InterTrust the necessary information. - 84.
-Intertrust communicated with KeyBank to confirm receipt of those funds and sent Plaintiff a confirmation confirming his subscription in the amount of \$100,000, thus completing the sales transaction.
-Specifically, Plaintiff received a confirmation of investment from InterTrust on March 31, 2021, signed by "Intertrust Corporate and Fund Services LLC" as "Registrar and Transfer Agent of Rose City
+- 85. Plaintiff Amit Fatnani received Ikkurty's solicitations and offering materials and was convinced to invest in early 2021. - 86.
+On or around March 1, 2021, Amit invested \$100,000 through a Subscription Agreement in Rose City Income Fund II, which has a principal place of business in Portland, Oregon. - 87.
+The Rose City Income Fund II Subscription Agreement provided that the investment was not complete until the prospective investor completed certain steps, including issuing payment to Rose City by wiring money to Rose City's account at KeyBank and sending executed Subscription Agreements, Limited Partnership Agreements, and a W-9 to Intertrust.

-Income Fund II LP."

-- 85. If Plaintiff had wanted to contribute additional capital to his Rose City investment, he was instructed in the Subscription Agreement to wire funds to Rose City's KeyBank account. - 86.
-The scheduled monthly distributions for Plaintiff's Rose City Income Fund II Investment came from InterTrust, comprised of commingled funds that had flowed through KeyBank, PNC, JPMC, Evolve, and Umpqua at various points in time during the course of Plaintiff's investment. - 87.
-On or around March 17, 2021, Plaintiff purchased a promissory note issued by Rose City Income Fund II's general partner, Jafia LLC, in the amount of \$250,000 (hereafter, the "Note").
-These funds were deposited into Umpqua Bank, where they were used to pay monthly distributions to Plaintiff and others. - 88.
-The terms of the Note called for Plaintiff to receive scheduled monthly payments in the form of predated and sequentially numbered paper checks drawn on Jafia's Umpqua account. - 89.
-The Umpqua checks were labeled "Interest Payment," and 24 checks were signed and given to Plaintiff by Ikkurty to be deposited monthly from April 2021 through March 2023.
-These payments were comprised of commingled funds that had flowed through KeyBank, PNC, JPMC, Evolve, and Umpqua at various points in time during the course of Plaintiff's investment.
+- 88. Consistent therewith, Amit wired the funds to Rose City's account with KeyBank, x2139, and sent Intertrust the necessary information. - 89.
+Intertrust communicated with KeyBank to confirm receipt of those funds and sent Amit a confirmation confirming his subscription in the amount of \$100,000, thus completing the sales transaction.
+Specifically, Amit received a confirmation of investment from Intertrust on March 31, 2021, signed by "Intertrust Corporate and Fund Services LLC" as "Registrar and Transfer Agent of Rose City Income Fund II LP." - 90.
+If Amit had wanted to contribute additional capital to his Rose City investment, he was instructed in the Subscription Agreement to wire funds to Rose City's KeyBank account. - 91.
+The scheduled monthly distributions for Amit's Rose City Income Fund II Investment came from Intertrust, comprised of commingled funds that had flowed through KeyBank, JPMC, and Umpqua at various points in time during the course of Amit's investment. - 92.
+On or around March 17, 2021, Amit purchased a promissory note issued by Rose City Income Fund II's general partner, Jafia LLC, in the amount of \$250,000 (hereafter, the "Fatnani Note").
+These funds were deposited into

+Umpqua Bank, where they were used to pay monthly distributions to Amit and others.

+- 93. The terms of the Fatnani Note called for Amit to receive scheduled monthly payments in the form of predated and sequentially numbered paper checks drawn on Jafia's Umpqua account. - 94.
+The Umpqua checks were labeled "Interest Payment," and 24 checks were signed and given to Amit by Ikkurty to be deposited monthly from April 2021 through March 2023.
+These payments were comprised of commingled funds that had flowed through Defendant Banks at various points in time during the course of Amit's investment. - 95.
+For the first year, Amit received scheduled distribution and interest payments for both his Rose City Income Fund II investment and the Fatnani Note, respectively. - 96.
+When Amit attempted to cash his monthly Umpqua check in May 2022, his personal bank notified him that the check had not cleared.
+This was the first time Plaintiff became aware of issues with his investments with the Rose City Funds, Ikkurty, and/or the Jafia Group.